college-254/kenyans_applying_to_us_universities/readme.md

 * [How to publish new articles](#how-to-publish-new-articles)

+The test instance is running at [https://applicants-254.herokuapp.com/](https://applicants-254.herokuapp.com/) from the `prod` branch.

 ## To-do List

 If you have some time on your hands, help us achieve any of the following.
 We're welcome to pull requests and suggestions on how to imporove this project.